 Sun, sea and sand in the middle of winter – ‘what’s to survive?’
 I hear you cry!

 OK, so I can’t really complain as we’ve just returned from an amazing family trip to Dubai.
-But, as I sit here staring out at the grey skies of Bedfordshire after my first winter sun holiday, I can tell you there are a few different things to think about.
+But, as I sit here staring out at the grey skies of Bedfordshire after my first winter sun holiday, I can tell you I have a serious case of the holiday blues.

 I love getting ready for a holiday and building the anticipation.
 I love picking up cute outfits for the kids, dusting off my bikini and buying pint sized toiletries at the supermarket.
 Remember though, the shops are geared for the season so all these things can be difficult to find in the UK in winter.
 Baby A had moved up a clothes size since the summer so I didn’t have any appropriate clothes for her and struggled to find some.
 In good news though, buying off season can lead to some great bargains.
 I picked up a sun hat, a pair of sunglasses and two pairs of sandals in the Mothercare sale for a total of £4!!

 2. Sun protection

 We all know we need to wear suncream to protect our skin from UV rays but that doesn’t mean we necessarily do it!
 When our skin hasn’t seen the sun for months there can be a temptation to ‘make the most of it’ and skimp on the sun cream.
 But it’s because your skin hasn’t seen the sun for months that you need it even more.